Highlights of the Program

 ACTION International Services

-• Examining operational challenges in sourcing, storing, and delivering water efficiently for large-scale hydraulic fracturing operations
+• Scrutinising operational challenges in sourcing, storing, and delivering water efficiently for large-scale hydraulic fracturing operations

-• Demonstrating how AI-driven tools optimize water demand forecasting, quality monitoring, and logistics across fracturing supply chains
+• Revealing how AI-driven tools optimise water demand forecasting, quality monitoring, and logistics across fracturing supply chains

-• Exploring opportunities to integrate flowback and produced water into fracturing operations to reduce freshwater demand and operational costs
+• Analysing opportunities to integrate flowback and produced water into fracturing operations to reduce freshwater demand and operational costs

-• Presenting field case studies from ADNOC and Petronas concessions in Abu Dhabi illustrating improved water management and operational efficiency
+• Featuring case studies from ADNOC and PETRONAS in Abu Dhabi showing improved water management and operational efficiency

 15:55 - 16:00